Andrew Beckman October 28, 2021

 Are you interested in relocating to Kentucky?
 Andrew Beckman & The Beckman Team is ready to guide you to your dream home.
 Contact him today.

-As a full-time Realtor, he views his role as that of a fiduciary counselor for his clients, advising them on opportunities in the market and real estate strategies that extend beyond the sale of a primary residence.
+As a full-time Realty Group, we view our role as that of a fiduciary counselor for our clients, advising them on opportunities in the market and real estate strategies that extend beyond the sale of a primary residence.